Home Leadership Turn Archives Me RampUp Solutions Option Sanity

 • Employee Appreciation;

-• Work/Life Balance; and a
+• Work/Life Balance;

-• good Benefits Package.
+• A good Benefits Package; and

-Dead last was competitive salary/pay.
 As I’ve always said, “The person who joins for money will leave for more money.”

 The interesting thing about this is that numbers two through four are all parts of number one, good culture.
 Even benefits are a function of the culture, since they reflect the company’s attitude towards its people.